-Lisa Moore performs a special program, The Pleasures of Being Lost, curated by John Luther Adams.
+Lisa Moore performs a special program, The Pleasure of Being Lost, curated by John Luther Adams.
 The program features piano works by composers who have influenced and informed his work.
 Composers include Peter Garland, Lois V Vierk, Jim Fox, Michael Byron, David Mahler, Lou Harrison, and Adams himself.

 Part of the John Luther Adams Residency